ckoppula199/Machine-Learning/README.md

 # Machine-Learning-Regression
-A collection of problems solved using various types of regressions in python.
+A collection of problems solved using various types of machine learning methods in python.